The 6 Best Subaru WRX Performance Mods

 Before we dive into the best mods, we need to discuss power limits.
 One big downside of the WRX is that the FA20DIT has weak connecting rods.
 Too much low-end torque tends to be the cause of connecting rod failure on the WRX.
 325-350lb-ft. of torque is when connecting rod failure becomes a concern.
 With respect to horsepower levels, the rods commonly fail within the 320-350whp range.

 Piston failure is also common along with connecting rod failure.
 Rod and piston failures also usually take the whole engine out with them, requiring a new engine.
-These WRX internal engine problems put a damper into performance potential.
+These internal engine problems put a damper into performance potential.
 If you are looking to make 350+whp then we recommend upgrading your internals.
 However, failure at levels even as low as 300whp aren’t uncommon so keep this in mind as you mod your WRX.

 The key to preventing FA20DIT rod failure is to keep boost low and run a conservative tune.
 Don’t push the boost above 22psi and use a tune that limits low-end torque.